mmccoy-01/mmccoy-01.github.io/_posts/2024-09-02-science-of-successful-learning.md

 - [How to Get the Most Out of Studying](https://www.samford.edu/departments/academic-success-center/how-to-study)
 - Make it Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel.
 - The Only Study Guide You'll Ever Need by Jade Bowler
+- A Mind for Numbers by Barbara Oakley